tlienart/Franklin.jl/docs/workflow/deploy.md

 The first line keeps track of the URL where the preview will be available. the second line only keeps track of the "prepath" of that preview URL so that it can be passed to Franklin.

-Finally we want to deploy the main website and the PR preview on different branches (and folders):
+Finally, we want to deploy the main website and the PR preview on different branches (and folders):
 ```yml
 - name: Deploy (preview)
 if: github.event_name == 'pull_request' && github.repository == github.event.pull_request.head.repo.full_name # if this build is a PR build and the PR is NOT from a fork